 Heat it again in the microwave or water bath before use.

-- Stop the microwave every 15 - 30 seconds and mix to heat it evenly.
+- Stop the microwave every 15 - 30 seconds and mix, especially toward the end to heat it evenly.

-- If the container is not heat-resistant, move it to a heat-resistant container before doing so.
+- Move it to a heat-resistant container before doing so.

 Leftover mirror glaze